 Some finance lease companies may offer you the chance to extend the finance lease with a secondary rental.

-There are numerous benefits to acquiring a finance lease.
-These include:
+There are numerous benefits to acquiring a finance lease including:

-- Balance sheet – Taking out a finance lease allows you to feature the vehicle on your balance sheet, and outstanding rentals are represented as a liability.
+Balance sheet – The vehicle is on your balance sheet, and outstanding rentals are represented as a liability.
 Hire rental tax allowances can be applied for.

-- Sales proceeds – You can boost your equity by receiving a proportion of the sale at the end of the finance lease term.
+Sales proceeds – You can boost your equity by receiving a proportion of the sale at the end of lease..

 A finance lease removes the pressures of heavy initial outlays.
-It is a proven method of giving your business access to the latest vehicles without actually having to take ownership and buy them outright.
+It is a proven method of giving your business access to the latest vehicles without actually having to take ownership.
 There are also tax benefits too, which make this an ideal car finance method for many businesses.